Heritage Barbecue's diner spinoff inside a vintage Quonset hut: brisket barbacoa in a former diesel shop.

 Daniel Castillo grew up in Whittier obsessing over established Americana — vintage stores, Rocky Cola Cafe, the whole Route 66 mythology.
 After the success of Heritage Barbecue in San Juan Capistrano (the one that earned him his Beard nomination), the Castillos opened Le Hut in February 2025 as a personal project.
 Executive Chef Ryan Garlitos — ex-Taco María, Irenia, Mario's Butcher Shop — runs the kitchen, which means the diner format gets the same ingredient discipline you'd find at any of those rooms.

 The dining room is the Quonset hut, period — corrugated steel ceiling, vinyl booths, the kind of design that feels like a love letter to mid-century roadside stops.
-It seats about thirty.
+The room is genuinely small.
 Loud during peak service, surprisingly intimate off-hours.

-Brisket Barbacoa Tacos—Heritage-quality smoked beef treated like barbacoa, with the consommé service.
+Brisket Barbacoa Tacos: Heritage-quality smoked beef treated like barbacoa.
 The single best thing on the menu.

 Smoked Chicken Salad Sando—the diner classic done with their barbacoa pit's soft smoke.
 Bread is good.